testcontainers/testcontainers-node/docs/features/wait-strategies.md

   .insecureTls())
 ```

-### Other Startup Strategies
+## Other startup strategies

-If none of these options meet your requirements, you can create your own subclass of `StartupCheckStrategy`:
+If these options do not meet your requirements, you can subclass `StartupCheckStrategy`:

 ```javascript
 const Dockerode = require("dockerode");